ACCESS-NRI/access-hive.org.au/docs/about/contribute/reviewers_guidelines.md

 We encourage reviewers to provide feedback from within the PR discussion.

-You can include in your review links to any new issues that you the reviewer believe to be impeding the acceptance of the repository.
+You can include in your review links to any new issues that you the reviewer believe to be impeding the acceptance of the pull request.

 [access-hive-github]: https://github.com/ACCESS-Hive
 [access-hive-maintainers]: https://github.com/orgs/ACCESS-Hive/teams/maintainers